Surochita/AMC-Net/README.md

 The folder gt contains ground truth of the corresponding CT

-The folder EAMCPrediction contains predicted result from our EAMC architecture
+The folder EAMCPred contains predicted result from our EAMC architecture